umutto/buddy-19/README.md

   - Points for the people answer correctly goes as 100 \* # of people in the room for the fastest answer and decreases by 100 for rest of the people.
   - Room host can also set the room to go multiple rounds, and last round gives double points to make it more spicy.

 - **Sketch room**: This is playing pictionary online, where a user draws something and others try to guess.
 People guess correctly in the faster time gets more points.
-(Similar to skribbl.io)
+(Similar to skribbl.io).
+Same quiz room turn and round settings can set.

 - **Youtube room**: You can watch youtube videos in sync with your friends, this could be a new trailer where you all want to react together, a funny cat video or the background music in your online meetings.
 Depending on your settings, this could be a playlist you're DJ'ing to your friends or a complete free list where everyone can play their most funny videos.

+In all rooms, hosts can set a background theme, users can chat and interact with reactions and more.
+Moreover you can create and join as many rooms as you want (you want a background music while playing in a quiz room? sure!).
+And there is no time or participant limit on rooms!
+(Limit is the sky! or more like the processing power of my cheap server in the cloud.)

+### Background

+This just a fun project that I've started doing to practice my node backend and play with socket.io during the self-quarantine.
+It is hastily made, and just a side project that I don't intend to make money or anything.
+So do what you want with it, but bear in mind I'm currently the sole developer and hosting it with my own funds, so I opted out for the cheap and quick ways, anything and everything can broke.
+If you want to help feel free to send a pull request or open up an issue.

-## TODO
+### TODO

 - Create a header on layout (for logo and return to main page) and a footer (for terms, contact and attributions).
 - Sketch room.